Skip to content

 1. What This Is

 Open Agent Harness is a headless agent runtime.
-It has no UI -- it exposes capabilities through OpenAPI + SSE for web apps, desktop clients, CLIs, and automation systems.
+It has no product UI -- it exposes capabilities through OpenAPI + SSE for web apps, desktop clients, CLIs, TUIs, and automation systems.
+The shipped web console and oah tui are debug surfaces for observing runtime, session, run, and storage state.

 Two types of users: